-“For the last five years I have had the privilege of meeting and working with all of the individuals that become employed by Goodwill Industries of Fort Worth,” Reneau said.
+“For the last five years I have had the privilege of meeting and working with all of the individuals that become employed by Goodwill North Central Texas,” Reneau said.
 “What really makes my day is when employees or applicants come in and they are just so excited for their new job.
 They are reaching their goals, which is amazing.”

 While Amanda credits her coworkers for her success at Goodwill, she was the clear choice for Goodwill’s 2014 Team Member of the Year award.
 She is always willing to go the extra mile for a fellow Goodwill employee, regularly coming in on the weekends to ensure new hires will receive a paycheck that first week on the job.

 “There are so many people here at Goodwill who could have been Team Member of the Year,” Reneau said.
 “It is a privilege to work with who I work with and help people in the small way that I can.
 It is an honor to work here.”